zilunzhang/Clinica-User-Guide/README.md

   * Convert ADNI MRI dataset to BID format (use all the csv files downloaded from the ADNI dataset that conclude all the information between tables, there are 352 files in total.)

      * T1: convert T1 data only
-     * mri/: directory stores MRI file (.nii for example)
+     * mri: directory stores MRI file (.nii for example)
-     * bid/: directory stores newly converted MRI data
+     * bid: directory stores newly converted MRI data

      ```
      clinica convert adni-to-bids -m T1 mri/ clinical_data/ bid/